I suspect there are lots of different ways to remove vintage hair flocking. What method do you use, and why?

 Then you have a nice clean surface to repaint the brows or touch up areas with paint before flocking.

 Same goes for Eagle Eye heads but you may need to use canned air to blow the excess alcohol or water out after cleaning.
 Moisture and flocking don't mix so well.
 You will end up flocking his eyes.
-Sure it just blows off with canned air, but man it looks creepy!- Scott
+Sure it just blows off with canned air, but man it looks creepy!

 PH and Proud